The Bankrate promise

 Other ways to save

-Discounts are not the only way you can save on home insurance.
+Fortunately, there are a number of other ways to save besides applying discounts.
 Some companies offer discounts if you are married.
-You may even get better rates depending on what ZIP code you live in (except in California and Michigan, which do not allow ZIP codes as a rating factor for insurance).
+You may even get better rates depending on what ZIP code you live in (except in California and Michigan, which restrict use of ZIP codes as a rating factor for insurance).
 Purchasing only what you need for home insurance is another way to save.

 Other ways to save include: